Chiamakaj/eos2ta5_ersilia_model_validation/README.md

 ## Model Reproducibility

-- The data set used to reproduce the figures from the publication of the model can be found [here](https://github.com/Abdulk084/CardioTox/tree/master/data).
+- The dataset used to reproduce the figures from the publication of the model can be found [here](https://github.com/Abdulk084/CardioTox/tree/master/data).
 This repository contains

 	|  Dataset   | Total | hERG blockers | hERG non-blockers |
 	|------------|-------|---------------|-------------------|